By Laura Schofield, USMC Spouse

 MCAS New River shares the town of Jacksonville, North Carolina with Camp Lejeune.
 And all of the amenities and perks that come with living on Lejeune also come with being stationed on MCAS New River.

 The town of Jacksonville is a small town that is growing steadily.
 If you haven’t been stationed here in the past 5 or 10 years, there is a lot of growth.
-The majority of the restaurants are still chain restaurants and mostly fast food.
-However, there are some hidden gems for foodies if you search for them.

 If the wait lists to live on New River are too long when you arrive, there is more housing available on Camp Lejeune, with an easy 10-20 minute commute that hardly ever involves any traffic.
 Another bonus to living on Camp Lejeune is easier access to the base amenities that are lacking on New River.

 Living out in town is also a great option.
 Unlike being stationed on Camp Lejeune, New River offers a few more easy-commute opportunities if you do not want to live in Jacksonville.
 The cities of Sneads Ferry, Holly Ridge, and Hampstead are only 20-30 minutes away from New River’s front gate and offer easy access to the much larger city of Wilmington.
-Wilmington has a college, lots of hospitals, and other businesses that many spouses are able to find employment with, making living in the middle an excellent compromise for commutes.
+Wilmington has a college, lots of hospitals, and other businesses that many spouses are able to find employment with, which makes living in the middle an excellent compromise for commutes.

 The weather around New River can be one of the most exciting wildcards of being stationed here.